-31st July 2018: Following discussions with the IFA, SuperValu has agreed to put financial supports in place for a number of existing growers of vegetable crops in light of the negative impact by the recent heatwave on the farming community.
+31st July 2018: Following discussions with the IFA, SuperValu has agreed to put financial support in place for a number of existing growers of vegetable crops in light of the negative impact by the recent heatwave on the farming community.

 Growers of broccoli, cabbages, cauliflower, celery, lettuce, kale, parsnips, leeks, carrots, scallions and swedes will benefit from the scheme, with all costs covered by SuperValu.